Inside (2007 film): Critical response

 While Scott Tobias of The A.V.
 Club admitted that Inside was "a superb piece of horror craftsmanship" that was stylish, intense, and nerve-jangling, he criticized its frequent cutaways to the protagonist's in utero child, writing, "Where Inside crosses the line is a visual device that periodically checks the baby's status as it sloshes around the uterus, like a CGI ultrasound.
 Sometimes it's as peaceful-looking as the star baby in 2001; at other times, after a scuffle or a blow, it's tossed about so violently that its survival is in question.
 While I recognize that no digital fetuses were harmed during the making of Inside, there's something unseemly and grossly manipulative about treating the baby like some helpless variation on the "Final girl" in a Halloween knockoff."
 Kim Newman had a lukewarm response to the film, offering praise to its unsettling and "quietly intense" first half while criticizing its descent into "gory farce" for its finale, writing, "Designed to provoke extreme responses, Inside is conceptually among the most horrific movies ever made.
 In execution, it surprisingly lets the audience off the suspense hook to go for CGI-assisted ketchup-sloshing in the almost cheerful Herschell Gordon Lewis manner rather than the nerve-stretching, you-can't-watch-this approach of, say, Gaspar Noé."

-In Germany, the film was placed on the List of Media Harmful to Young People, even a censored version of the film, which was cut by almost two minutes to reduce extreme violence and banned in Germany due to a law prohibiting the glorification of violence.